unoplatform/uno.extensions/doc/Reference/Markup/Converters.md

 ## Using a Converter

 There may be times when you may want to simply use a converter instead of providing a delegate over and over.
-For these scenarios you may want to provide some sort of Static readonly context like:
+For these scenarios, you may want to provide some sort of `static readonly` context like:

 ```cs
 public static class Converters